jungin500/nvidia-sdk-manager-gui-docker/README.md

 	-e DISPLAY=$DISPLAY \
 	jungin500/nvidia-sdk-manager-gui:1.4.1-7402
 ```
+- next - **Login with QR Code** and Use SDK Manager! - You can login with QR code on right top corner of login screen. currently, login browser will not appear.

 # Q&A or Issues
 - Write down your issue to "Issue" board!
 I'll write find out ways to make it work, and respond ASAP. thanks.